DocuSign (NASDAQ:DOCU) Now Covered by Analysts at Wolfe Research

-Wolfe Research initiated coverage on shares of DocuSign (NASDAQ:DOCU) in a research note issued to investors on Thursday morning, Price Targets.com reports.
-The firm issued an outperform rating and a $275.00 target price on the stock.
+Wolfe Research began coverage on shares of DocuSign (NASDAQ:DOCU) in a research note released on Wednesday morning, Benzinga reports.
+The brokerage issued an outperform rating and a $275.00 price target on the stock.

-A number of other equities research analysts have also weighed in on DOCU.
-Wells Fargo & Company decreased their price objective on shares of DocuSign from $230.00 to $210.00 and set an equal weight rating for the company in a report on Wednesday, March 31st.
-Evercore ISI upgraded shares of DocuSign from an in-line rating to an outperform rating and set a $285.00 price objective for the company in a report on Thursday, March 18th.
-Morgan Stanley lifted their price objective on shares of DocuSign from $280.00 to $290.00 and gave the company an overweight rating in a report on Thursday, March 18th.
-Wedbush boosted their price target on shares of DocuSign from $270.00 to $300.00 and gave the company an outperform rating in a report on Wednesday, February 17th.
-Finally, Robert W. Baird restated a buy rating and issued a $280.00 price target on shares of DocuSign in a report on Friday, March 12th.
-Five equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
-The stock presently has a consensus rating of Buy and an average target price of $271.64.
+Other analysts have also issued research reports about the company.
+Zacks Investment Research lowered DocuSign from a buy rating to a hold rating in a report on Thursday, April 8th.
+Morgan Stanley upped their price objective on DocuSign from $280.00 to $290.00 and gave the company an overweight rating in a report on Thursday, March 18th.
+Wedbush upped their price objective on DocuSign from $270.00 to $300.00 and gave the company an outperform rating in a report on Wednesday, February 17th.
+Robert W. Baird reaffirmed a buy rating and set a $280.00 target price on shares of DocuSign in a report on Friday, March 12th.
+Finally, Piper Sandler raised DocuSign from a neutral rating to an overweight rating and upped their target price for the company from $225.00 to $300.00 in a report on Monday, January 4th.
+Five investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
+The stock has an average rating of Buy and a consensus price target of $271.64.

 DocuSign Company Profile